ubccpsc/classy/docs/developer/continuousintegration.md

 - The `ENVKEY` is private and you must ask a project owner for it.
 - The `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork and found in the next step.
-- the `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI Github Enterprise Integration](#circleci-github-enterprise-integration).
+- the `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI Github Integration](#circleci-github-integration).

-#### CircleCI Github Enterprise Integration
+#### CircleCI Github Integration

-CircleCI Github Enterprise Integrations:

 Running Classy’s continuous integration test suite requires a live Github integration.
 Github.com or Github Enterprise integrations are possible with Classy.

 The Github organization, domain name, API endpoint, API key, and various test-user accounts can be defined in the Classy .env file.
 Therefore, any modifications to a Github integration for CircleCI requires updating the .env file in Classy.